35 Different Types of Drinking Glasses & Their Uses

 Cleaning & Storing of Drinking Glasses

-While dishwashers are a lifesaver when it comes to cleaning a tall pile of plates, they are not helpful with glassware.
+While most types of dishwashers are a lifesaver (some just make things worse) when it comes to cleaning a tall pile of plates, they are not helpful with glassware.
 Drinking glasses should always be gently washed by hand and rinsed thoroughly to remove any soap residues and cloudy substances.

 Glasses should always be kept or hung upside down.
 This prevents particular top-heavy glasses like margarita glasses from being knocked over.
 This also prevents any dry watermarks or the collection of dust in the bowl of the glass.